rizamansuri/Day_31_The_Flash_Card_App/README.md

 # The Flash Card App

-This app will help you learn new words in any language.
+This app will help you learn 🧠 new words in any language📚.

 I've used arabic language here.
 For your desired language just add a csv file in data folder and its path.